lucasvtiradentes/tscanner/packages/vscode-extension/README.md

 });
 ```

-> 💡 See a real example in the [`.tscanner/`](https://github.com/lucasvtiradentes/tscanner/tree/main/.tscanner) folder of this project.
+> 💡 See real examples in the [`.tscanner/script-rules/`](https://github.com/lucasvtiradentes/tscanner/tree/main/.tscanner/script-rules) folder of this project.

 </div>
 </details>